Rather Die Young: Critical reception

 Prefix magazine's Craig Jenkins found "retro-leaning flourishes and propulsive boom bap in equal measure" in "Rather Die Young".
 Likewise, Cameron Adams of the Herald Sun wrote that "Rather Die Young" is a "boundary-pushing backdrop of 1970s soul dragged into tomorrow", further describing it as bizarre but brilliant.
 Mikael Wood of Spin magazine described it as a slow-to-bloom song which is "preoccupied by love's pleasure".
 Ben Cardew of Music Week described "Rather Die Young" as a drum-heavy and gloomy ballad accompanied by a lovely melody.
 Jocelyn Vena of MTV News described the ballad as having an old-school vibe and commended how "instead of going hard, she [Beyoncé] keeps the music soft" Robert Copsey of the British entertainment and media news website Digital Spy noted similarities between "Rather Die Young" and Beyoncé's older material.

 A mixed review came from Adam Markovitz of Entertainment Weekly, who compared Beyoncé's work on "Rather Die Young" to that of past idols such as Luther Vandross and Diana Ross, but felt the tone overshadowed her style, stating that "she gets lost in her idols' polyester-swathed shadows".
 Matthew Horton of BBC Online wrote that the ballad is less successful than the other songs on 4 because of its "overdone glitz".
 Similarly, NME's Hamish MacBain classified "Rather Die Young" as one of the "barely distinguishable slowies", and Priya Elan of the same publication wrote that the song is spoilt by "some rather drippy lyrics and [its] chorus", adding that there are several lyrical references that "instead of being explained further, are overturned in favour of some romantic mulch".
 Greg Kot of the Chicago Tribune noted that the song was a little more than a chorus on repeat.
 Ryan Dombal of Pitchfork Media commented that "Rather Die Young" ruins its Philly soul vibe with "a theatrical Broadway glaze".

-Live performance
+Live performances

 Beyoncé performed "Rather Die Young" live for first time on August 14, 2011 during the 4 Intimate Nights with Beyoncé revue, which was held at the Roseland Ballroom, in New York City.
 She performed the ballad in front of 3,500 people; she was wearing a gold dress and was backed by her all-female band and her backing singers, called the Mamas.
 The performance was included on her 2011 video album Live at Roseland: Elements of 4.
+The song was also included on a medley with "Love on Top" on the Renaissance World Tour (2023).